 Introduction

 Introduction.
-We will now discuss the remedies based on fiduciary duties for the different types of freeze-outs, focusing especially on the case law concerning the fiduciary of directors in freeze-out situations, as this will have a huge impact on the structuring of transactions.
+We will now discuss the remedies based on fiduciary duties for the different types of freeze-outs, focusing especially on the case law concerning the fiduciary of controlling shareholders in freeze-out situations, as this will have a huge impact on the structuring of transactions.

 One-step freeze-out (general).
 In the United States, both one-step and two-step going private freeze-outs rely on the use of cash mergers as a freeze-out technique.
 In the one-step freeze-out (discussed in part 3.5.2), the majority shareholder merges itself or a subsidiary in the target company through a long-form merger (section 251 Delaware General Corporation Law).
 In a long-form merger, two corporations merge according to the terms of a merger agreement, after approval by both boards of directors and by the shareholders with a majority of the outstanding shares.
 The minority shareholders can receive stock or cash as consideration, but cash as consideration is the most commonly used to completely eliminate minority shareholders.